Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment and Remuneration of

-Financial Year 2023-24.
-The Secretarial Auditors have submitted their report, confirming compliance by the
+Company for the Financial Year 2024-25.
+The Secretarial Auditors have submitted their report, confirming

-Company of all the provisions of applicable corporate laws.
-The Report does contain qualification, The
+compliance by the Company of all the provisions of applicable corporate laws.
+The Secretarial Audit Report

 Annexure-1 to this report.